yazasyahreza/egoocar/README.md

 Egoocar is an ecommerce website in the form of a car shop that I made when I was still in school.
 This simple ecommerce website uses HTML, CSS, PHP, MySQL, and JS technologies.
-Users can interact with the website and read the information available.
+Users can interact with the website and read information about car sales.